Minergie: History

 From 2016, Andreas Meyer Primavesi took over as managing director.
 In the same year, Minergie launched the most significant changes since its founding.
 As part of a reorganization, an office with its own employees was established.
 In addition, the three Minergie standards were completely revised, a simplified verification procedure for retrofits introduced (Minergie Systemerneuerung), and, for the first time, products for the construction and operation phases (MQS Bau and MQS Betrieb) were developed.

 Since 2017, the requirements for monitoring have been continuously evolved.
 Today, demand and consumption data for new Minergie buildings can be compared almost entirely automatically.
 In 2020, the PERFORMANCE product was added, offering a simple solution for operational optimization.

 Also in 2020, the operational activities of the two associations GEAK (Cantonal Energy Performance Certificate for Buildings) and Minergie were merged.
 Since 2021, Minergie has also been responsible, within the framework of the “Swiss label family,” for the certification, marketing and training of SNBS (Standard Nachhaltiges Bauen Schweiz – Swiss Sustainable Building Standard).

 Since 2022, the association has been headed by government councillor Fabian Peter.
 Today it has around 350 members and 1,500 professional partners.
 More than 30 employees work in its two offices in Basel and Sion, supported by the agency TicinoEnergia in Bellinzona.
 In recent years, the Minergie standards have maintained and even increased their strong significance in the Swiss market.

 In 2025, the Minergie-Betrieb certificate was introduced.
 It ensures energy efficiency in ongoing building operation and recognizes owners who, through good management, avoid unnecessary energy consumption, greenhouse gas emissions, and excessive operating costs.

+The certificate was created in response to recurring criticism of the label, due to Minergie buildings consuming more energy than anticipated.